ovotech/circleci-orbs/terraform-v2/v1-to-v2.md

 Upgrading is therefore entirely in the control of the user, no-one will be automatically upgraded.

+Publishing to the same ("terraform") orb from two separate code directories was something we decided against.
+The orb publishing process is already pretty complex.

 ## Pre-requisites To Upgrading

 Before upgrading, you must ensure you meet the following criteria: